10 health benefits of creativity

-This artistic arrangement caught my eye earlier this week while walking the Tumalo Creek trail.
+This artistic arrangement caught my eye while walking the Tumalo Creek trail.
 Smooth stones, conifer cones, tree branches.
 And an icy snowball.
 Someone was feeling creative, and it made me smile.

 Photo credit: Marlys